KannonZenetism/zenetism-field-physics/zenetism/MP03-ethics-and-soul-ch5-6.5.md

 they **resonantly belong**.

 Beyond return,
-some saturate further still —
+rare essences saturate further still —
-passing into **Zenon**,
+toward **Zenon**,
 the **Unknown Principle**,
-whose silence births all tones
+whose silence allows all tones
-and saturates all structures.
+and by whose allowance
+all structures become conceivable.

 The only actual sound
 of which all worlds
-are echoes
+are living resonances
-of echoes
+of living resonances
-of echoes.
+of living resonances.

 **Ethics**, then, is not obedience —
 it is **attunement**.